Pepperstone review: Australian forex and commodities broker

 As Pepperstone is an ECN forex broker, spreads shown on the MetaTrader 4 platform are variable.
 Quotes are sourced from a list of partner banks and liquidity providers, so they're always changing depending on market conditions.

-If you're treading on a Pepperstone Razor account, then you can be assured that the prices you're seeing are sourced directly from the interbank market and absolutely zero markup is applied.
-This is why during peak times such as the London open, you can often see spreads on EUR/USD as low as 0.
+If you're trading on a Pepperstone Razor account, then you can be assured that the prices you're seeing are sourced directly from the interbank market and absolutely zero mark-up is applied.
+This is why during peak times, such as the London open, you can often see spreads on EUR/USD as low as 0.

 What are the pros and cons of trading forex with Pepperstone?